-If you’re encountering audio or video issues while attempting to watch a course on a browser, this article explains various ways to troubleshoot these problems.
-Our support team will also follow this guide when responding to inquiries regarding video playback.
+If you’re encountering audio or video issues while attempting to watch a course on a browser, this article includes several ways to troubleshoot and resolve these problems.
+Our Support Team also refers to the troubleshooting steps in this article when responding to inquiries regarding playback issues.

-Please note that a broadband connection with a minimum speed of 5Mbit or 800kbps is required to watch a Udemy course on your device.
-The rest of Udemy’s system requirements are listed here.
+- Please note that a broadband connection with a minimum speed of 5Mbit or 800kbps is required to watch a Udemy course on your device.

-To determine whether your device, settings or internet connection may be causing the problem, please try watching another lecture or course (if you are only enrolled in one course, steps on how to preview a course can be viewed here).
+To determine whether your device, settings or internet connection may be causing the problem, please do to the following:

-If you’re able to watch other lectures without any problems, this indicates there is a technical issue with the original video.
+If you’re able to watch other lectures without any problems, this may indicate there is a technical issue with the original video.
 Please contact support so our team can investigate further and report the issue.

-If you’re encountering playback issues with other lectures, however, then please try the troubleshooting steps outlined below.
+If you’re encountering playback issues with other lectures, however, then please try the troubleshooting steps below.

 If you’ve determined the problem is due to an issue with your course playing environment, please do the following: